A 2025 Guide to Teaching English in China

 The number of lessons and working hours differs from university to university.
 Yet, because Chinese students study so hard at all levels of education.
 University is a time for them to unwind and enjoy life a little more.

 The university’s work ethic reflects this.
 Pay is lower as the work lasts fewer hours.
-Regardless, this does not change the level of commitment you would be expected to have towards teaching and the job.
+Regardless, this does not change the level of commitment you would be expected to have toward teaching and the job.

-ESL teachers can earn between RMB 6500 and RMB 16000 per month on average in public schools.
+On average, ESL teachers can earn between RMB 6500 and RMB 16000 per month in public schools.

 Despite working roughly 16 hours a week, you could earn as little as RMB 6500 if you teach at a university.